 Carnaval Season with Sambaxé

 At the start of each year, we begin preparing to impress the crowds & judges in the Carnaval San Francisco Grand Parade.
 At the largest multicultural festival on the West Coast, the parade is a celebration of Latino, Caribbean and African Diasporic traditions of the Mission District and the San Francisco Bay Area.
+All levels, ages, gender identities, and backgrounds welcome.

-How to participate
+How to join

 -